 Matthew Brown (b.
-1985, Canterbury, England) is a composer and violist.
+1985, Canterbury, England) is a British composer and violist.

 Mr. Brown learned to play the violin at the age of six, and began composing aged nine.
-In 2008, Matthew was the violinist in a musical comedy production by Minster Playhouse, directed by his Patisserie and Confectionary teacher, Scott Steele.
-Having completed his course at Thanet College, Matthew then began to study for a music degree at Canterbury Christ Church University, focusing on composition under Prof. Roderick Watkins.
-During his studies, he composed for many ensembles, including his acclaimed debut for wind orchestra, Encomium, which was performed in Canterbury Cathedral.
-In 2010, Matthew was commissioned to write a piano trio for the Canterbury Three Cities Association, which lead to two international premieres and six further performances including a performance by the Del Mar Piano Trio at the 1901 Arts Club in London.
-Matthew graduated in 2010 with a first class degree, winning the Cyril Philips Memorial Prize for outstanding commitment to the Music Department.
+Having completed his course at Thanet College, Matthew then began to study for a music degree at Canterbury Christ Church University, focusing on composition under Roderick Watkins.
+During his studies, he composed for many ensembles, including his debut for wind orchestra, Encomium, which was performed in Canterbury Cathedral.

-Matthew began a Ph.D. program in composition at RNCM in 2017, focusing on wind orchestra composition, with Adam Gorb and Paul Patterson as his supervisors, and Andy Harris as his director of studies.
-As well as writing Peganum Harmala for a large chamber ensemble, he has composed a Serenade for the Whittlesey Concert Band, which they performed in 2018.
-Matthew also created a version of Encomium for orchestra, which was performed at RNCM in autumn 2018.
+Matthew began a Ph.D. in composition at RNCM in 2017, focusing on wind orchestra composition, with Adam Gorb and Paul Patterson as his supervisors.
+Since beginning his studies, he composed a Serenade for the Whittlesey Concert Band, which they performed in 2018.
+Most recently, Matthew wrote Coast for wind ensemble, which was performed by members of the BBC Philharmonic Orchestra.
+He also wrote Masquerade for players from RNCM and Manchester Camerata.

 Works for Winds